naikymen/Google-Drive-GAS-Utilities/README.md

 # Usage (Form)
 Choose a version and import the code and html to a google script.

-Change the variables as it suites your case.
+Change the variables as it suits your case.

 Deploy as web app, allowing anyone (or whoever) to execute the app as you.